stoneyang/HDR_Toolbox/README.md

 in the Command Window, and wait for the installation process.

-Please reference the book in your work or papers if you this toolbox:
+Please reference the book in your work or papers if you use this toolbox:

 @book{Banterle:2011,
 author = {Banterle, Francesco and Artusi, Alessandro and Debattista, Kurt and Chalmers, Alan},